AshitMilne/Planet-III/semper-idem/Prehistoric Ledger.md

 - The wars in Iraq and Afghanistan beginning in 2001: Neither fundamentally solved problems but rather exacerbated them.
 The justification for the conflict in Iraq was a particularly galling fraud
 - The 2008 Troubled Asset Relief Program and their extraordinary bailout of incumbent financial institutions and other corporations that ultimately served no purpose in solving the underlying systemic inequity particularly in the wake of the expenditure of public funds on conflicts in Iraq and Afghanistan
-- The 2013 persecution and exile of Ed Snowden who exercised his first amendment right to raise the United States' government massive (illegal) surveillance of innocent Americans
+- The 2013 persecution and exile of Ed Snowden who exercised his first amendment right to raise the United States' government's massive (illegal) surveillance of ordinary innocent Americans
 - The 2020 acquisition of Corporate bonds by the Federal Reserve through 'Special Purpose Vehicles'.
-The justification (a flu virus) was deemed "unusual and exigent".
-In my view these went at least against the spirit if not the letter of the law dictating the regulation of these debt instruments
+The justification, a flu virus, was deemed "unusual and exigent".
+In my view these went at least against the spirit if not the letter of the law dictating the regulation of these debt instruments.
+At any rate it revealed just how fragile this system is.

 All of these attempts to perpetuate the power of incumbent institutions and their officers served only to discredit them *absolutely*.
 For me the loss of their legitimacy was complete and final - ending a journey that began shortly after I was born with the 'temporary' suspension of the Gold Standard.
 I no longer recognize the authority of the United States government nor those of its agents (including corporations operating within the frameworks).

 While they forever retain my affection I no longer assume that the guarantees and courtesies generally afforded me by my own Canada and the United Kingdom are still available beholden as they are their American Hegemon.
 For most part our laws are sensible and of course I obey them but as for those statutes governing *economic* *contracts*?
 They are for me, including the foundational contract of the US dollar, null and void.
 I limit the use of them to the greatest degree possible.
 In a very real sense I operate as an independent country; running an austerity program for as long as it takes to enable total *swaraj* (self-determination and self-reliance.
 I am no longer just a philosophical anarchist but increasingly a practicing one.

 This is a conversation about intelligence and as with the individual so with the sovereign: how you define (value) and use (price) money speaks volumes and, in the case of the United States Government, it is a tale told by an idiot full of sound and fury, signifying nothing.
-What I know today with certainty is that country and the regime it governs is flat broke and has been my *entire* life.
+What I know today with certainty is that the country and the regime it governs is bankrupt and has been my *entire* life.

+From a systems perspective, the structure represents an unstable server; its equipment a loss leader for the poorly written code that runs it.
+It generates too much noise and heat at an exorbitant and increasingly untenable cost to those it was meant to serve.
+Many of us, realizing that the machine increasingly seems to serve its own interests rather than those it was installed for have decamped to set up a parallel Advanced RISC* Machine (ARM).
+To understand how we think of this 'new model ARM' you have go back in time to understand how people conceived of, created and critically, *distributed* value when the sum of the parts were *designed* to fit together rather than cobbled together from a set of random and currently available surplus bits and crucially before money (of *any* kind) existed.

 ## The Virtual Machine ##

-The nexus of ties that I described at the beginning of this piece amount to an augmented reality: something that *virtually* exists and is perceived by an attentive interloper.
+The nexus of ties within a group that I described at the beginning of this piece amount to an augmented reality or meta narrative: something that *virtually* exists, is readily perceived by a keenly attentive interloper, and can even be 'graphed' on another dimension or plane of perception.

+>Band organization is often described as "egalitarian": there is no formalized social stratification into upper and lower classes, no formalized or hereditary leadership, and no formalized monopolies of information and decision making.
+However, the term "egalitarian" should not be taken to mean that all band members are equal in prestige and contribute equally to decisions.
+Rather the term merely means that any band "leadership" is informal and acquired through qualities such as personality, strength, intelligence, and fighting skills.
+~ Jared Diamond (Guns, Germs and Steel)